DrikoldLun/springit/README.md

 ### 2.3 Project Lombok Refactor
 Refactor, right click package, select refactor and rename, it will automatically update the name of this package in all files Needed for Lombok Project: turn on annotation processor - preference/compiler/annotation processors/enable annotation processing
-@NoArgsConstructor to replace no args constructor
+@RequiredArgsConstructor
+@Getter @Setter
+@NoArgsConstructor
-@Data to replace setter and getter, tostring and hashequal
+above to replace constructor, getter and setter
 @NonNull for a certain property: this is required, automatically create a constructor that instantiates this object

 ### 2.4 Repositories